tundish/blathnaid/blathnaid/book/chapters.rst

 he became.
 Finally, at the barrier, a sourfaced man in a leather tunic demanded to know what was his business.

-Jack could only hold up the locket and say, "I carry a message".
+Jack could only hold up the locket and say, “I carry a message”.
 That seemed to suffice; the man lowered his truncheon and waved him through.

 Through